 Lake Marian is an alpine lake, off the Hollyford Track road.
-It sits in a hanging valley formed by glacial action in what surely is one of the most beautiful settings in Fiordland.
-The lake sits above the bush line and is surrounded by mountains.
-When the weather is calm, the magnificent lake becomes a mirror of reflections.
+Its the kind of lake that always seems to photograph beautifully.
+It sits in a valley formed by glacial action in what surely is one of the most beautiful settings in Fiordland.
+The lake is surrounded by mountains.
+When the weather is calm, this magnificent lake becomes a mirror of endless reflection.

-The journey begins with a spectacular scenic drive along the Milford Road to the starting point for the Lake Marian walk.
+The journey to Lake Marion begins with a spectacular scenic drive along the Milford Road.
+This road will take you to the starting point for the Lake Marian walk.
 On the way, you’ll get plenty of opportunities for short nature walks and photographic stops.
 The hike starts off with a gentle walk.
 As you stroll pass a series of waterfalls, the track steepens and becomes quite rocky underfoot.
 The track then ascends through a forest of fuchsia, ribbon wood and beech trees.
 From the Lake Marian carpark, cross the swingbridge and continue to another series of waterfalls (10 minutes).